James J. Hill: Legacy

 Hill was intimately involved in the planning and construction (1914–1916) of a new company headquarters in St. Paul (to be known as the Great Northern Office Building), which was to house the corporate staffs of the Great Northern, the Northern Pacific and Hill's banking enterprises.
 The 14-story building cost $14 million to construct.

 Hill's heirs established the James J. Hill Reference Library in St. Paul, which is considered by the Small Business Administration the premier source for publicly accessible practical business information in the United States, and many SBA programs rely on the Hill Library's HillSearch service to provide business information resources to small businesses nationwide.
 The Hill Library has developed numerous online programs and now serves millions of small business owners worldwide.

 In The Great Gatsby, Hill is the man whom Gatsby's father says Gatsby would have equalled if he had lived long enough.

 Hill and his railway are mentioned in the Harry McClintock song "Hallelujah, I'm a Bum."

-In 1959, Hill High in St. Paul, Minnesota, was established as a school from the funds set aside from Hill's wife for education.
-The school, which was all-male, consolidated in 1971 with the all-female Archbishop Murray School to form Hill-Murray School in Maplewood, Minnesota.
-In 1964 the Jim Hill Middle School in Minot, North Dakota was founded and named in his legacy.
+In Minnesota in 1959, Hill High in St. Paul was established as a school from the funds set aside from Hill's wife for education.
+The all-male school consolidated in 1971 with the all-female Archbishop Murray School to form Hill-Murray School in Maplewood.
+In North Dakota in 1964, Minot Public Schools opened Jim Hill Junior High School (now a middle school).

 Hill Capital is a venture capital fund established in 2016 "aligned with James J. Hill's belief in the cooperation of the production, distribution and exchange of wealth as outlined in his writings".
 The Hill library owns 75 shares.
 As of September 2016, the fund is not yet closed.

 In 1958, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 A bust of Hill is located on the University of Washington campus in Seattle, Washington.
 It is currently situated in front of More Hall.